Skip to main content

 A key feature of Gradient assessments is the signal/noise pattern in data sources.
 When you attach documents to an assessment, you mark some as signal (relevant to the task) and leave others as noise (distractors).
 This tests whether candidates can identify which information actually matters - a critical AI fluency skill.

-A good assessment has a roughly 60/40 mix of signal to noise documents.
+A good assessment has a healthy mix of signal and noise.
 Too little noise makes the task trivial; too much makes it frustrating.